isomerpages/nlb-curiocity/_jurong/Building the Future.md

 description: ""
 variant: markdown
 ---
 From the 1990s, the Jurong region began the journey to become the future precinct of Singapore when plans to create a regional centre, a business district and an innovation district there were announced in 1991, 2008 and 2016 respectively.
-This led to the launch of numerous development which saw the establishment of a business park, a shopping enclave, an advanced manufacturing and innovation hub, and a flurry of public and private residential projects.
+This led to the launch of numerous development which saw the establishment of a business park, a shopping enclave, an innovation hub, and a flurry of public and private residential projects.

 ---

-### **Building a New Regional Centre in Jurong**
+### **Building a Regional Centre**

 The vision to create a regional centre in Jurong was unveiled as part of the 1991 Concept Plan.
 Centering around the Jurong East MRT station, this vision was to turn Jurong into a gateway for the entire Western region through the offer of a mix of commercial and social amenities and residential facilities.